 Computer screen at chart table for laptop.

-Adrena software for navigation.
+Adrena software for navigation and racing.

 Boat PC – all electronics professional fit-out